Cheeses12/ObsidianRepo/Remote Sync/Events/2024-05-17 AP Gov Project.md

 - Liberalism is generally the ideology of the the urban bourgeois, a belief that one has individual autonomy and that should be safe from intrusion.
 ## Economic Liberalism
 - Sometimes called Neo-Liberalism, is the ideology that there should be no regulations on the economy or the economic activities of the capitalists.
 This activity is often called laissez faire capitalism.
-## Liberalism
-- Liberalism as a whole is looking at the problems in society, but not attributing it to capital
 ## Mode of Production
 - A mode of production is a novel and distinct way that goods are produced.